Hunters for the Hungry to begin accepting donations

-As the McLean County chapter of Kentucky Hunters for the Hungry program enters its fifth year, founders look back on how the program has grown.
+As the McLean County chapter of Kentucky Hunters for the Hungry program enters its fifth year, officials are looking for donations.

-According to Livermore Independence Bank president Chad Hall, around 10-12% of McLean County residents receive provisions from God’s House of Hope throughout the year.
+According to Livermore Independence Bank President Chad Hall, about 10 to 12% of McLean County residents receive provisions from God’s House of Hope throughout the year.
 Donations for Hunters for the Hungry will help feed those residents.

 The program accepts donations of deer beginning every November and pledges a certain amount of money each year to process the deer to venison through local meat processors before distributing the venison to food pantries.